zaiisao/Documentation/en/Interactive Broadcast/lastmile_web.md

 // 2.
 Local client that subscribes to the remote stream. var localClient = AgoraRTC.createClient({ mode: 'live', codec:'h264' });
-// ... init client and join
+// Initialize the client and join the channel.

 // 3.
 Start the timer getting the network statistics. setInterval(function(){